JordanMartinez/purescript-ecosystem-update/README.md

 ## Procedures

+Note: the instructions below are outdated.
+All files mentioned below have been suffixed with "Bower" as they won't be the exact commands one will use if using "Spago".
+So, I renamed the original (e.g. "setupRemote.sh" -> "setupBower.sh"), duplicated the file, prefixedthat file with "Spago" (e.g. "setupRemote.sh" -> "setupSpago.sh") and updated the Spago file to work on Spago.
+There are a few other assumptions made in this process that will be documented later.

 ### Setup your environment

 1. Create a new directory explicitly for this purpose so that any changes made in this directory will not affect any of your other projects